fortinet-fortisoar/widget-funnel-chart/docs/usage.md

 Note:: If the value of the given key is not a number, ie. it is either the key is invalid or the value isnt a number, then '0' will be displayed and on hover invalid data will be shown.

-**2. Module Type : Across Modules**
+**2. Dataset : Across Modules**

 ![](./media/fsr-modules.png)

-"Across Modules" Module type lets you select the module and it displays the count of records for the module based on the filters given
+"Across Modules" Dataset lets you select the module and it displays the count of records for the module based on the filters given

 **Widget**